 Dating relationship: Frequent, intimate associations primarily characterized by the expectation of affectional involvement.
-This term does not include a casual relationship or an ordinary fraternization between two (2) individuals in a business or social context Stalking: A willful course of conduct involving repeated or continuing harassment of another individual that would cause a reasonable person to feel terrorized, frightened, intimidated, threatened, harassed, or molested and that actually causes the victim to feel terrorized, frightened, intimidated, threatened, harassed, or molested and that actually causes the victim to feel terrorized.
+This term does not include a casual relationship or an ordinary fraternization between two (2) individuals in a business or social context Stalking: A willful course of conduct involving repeated or continuing harassment of another individual that would cause a reasonable person to feel terrorized, frightened, intimidated, threatened, harassed, or molested and that actually causes the victim to feel terrorized, frightened, intimidated, threatened, harassed, or molested.